JamieWilson2000/SpeedySumsMS2/README.md

 # Acknowledgement

 - I would like to thank Code Institute for the knowledge and the motivation shown to me up to this point.
-I would also like to thank my mentor Gurjot Singh for his advice in completing this project.
-As a  complete newbie to coding I am so proud that thanks to CI I have the ability to acheive this creation.
+I would also like to thank my mentor Arnold Kyeza for his advice in completing this project.
+I am so proud to have worked through the Javascript modules and have retained enough information to make sense of and bring to life this nice little game.
+Thanks to CI I feel that I have a place in the world of software devlopment.
 I look forward to the rest of the course and a new future career.<br>